cobratbq/keysmap/README.md

 [pgpverify-maven-plugin](https://github.com/s4u/pgpverify-maven-plugin) provides a mechanism for verifying (un)signed maven artifacts using a map of PGP public keys.
 This is a public repository of PGP public key fingerprints as discovered in the public Maven repository.

-## Trust by reproducibility
+## Trust by consensus (reproducibility)

 The _keysmap_ repository is constructed in such a way that multiple builds produce the byte-exact same `pgp-keys.map` file.

-_Trust by consensus_: builds from multiple independent locations do indeed produce the exact same `pgp-keys.map` file.
+__Trust by consensus__: builds from multiple independent locations do indeed produce the exact same `pgp-keys.map` file.
 As part of certifying the content, one needs only to provide his signature (as a sign of approval) of a local build.
 Once sufficient signatures are committed, an automated CI build performs the same operations and should be able to validate `pgp-keys.map` with all given signatures.

 Properties:
 - `artifacts.txt`: source list of artifacts to include in the keysmap.